FrancaBa/SeaQC-X-Denmark/README.md

 - Bit 16 (Interpolated data detided): 01 0000 0000 0000 0000 → 65536
 - Bit 17 (ML detected anomalies detided): 10 0000 0000 0000 0000 → 131072

-When a data point has multiple issues, the corresponding bits are set to 1, and the flags are combined using the bit wise OR operation.
+When a data point has multiple issues, the corresponding bits are set to 1 and the flags are combined using the bit wise OR operation.
 For example, if a data point is both a stuck value and a global outlier, you would combine the flags as follows:

 - Stuck Value(3) | Global Outlier (4): 00 0000 0000 0001 1000 → 24

-Based on the bitmask, IOC flags are assigned to the measurement point.
+Based on the bit mask, IOC flags are assigned to the measurement point.
 F.e. missing data equals flag 9 in IOC.

 0. no quality check carried out
 1. good_data (no bit)